nhsconnect/gpconnect/index2.md

 [Find out more about the capabilities](/overview_priority_capabilities.html)

-# Using this guide #
+# Using this specification #

-This guide has been created to support the adoption of GP Connect APIs and FHIR&reg; resources.
-As such the site is structured around GP Connect stakeholders including API users, developers and architects.
+This specification has been created to support the adoption of GP Connect APIs and FHIR&reg; resources.
+As such, the site is structured around GP Connect stakeholders including API users, developers and architects.

 {% include custom/api_overview.svg %}